KDE/documentation-docs-kdenlive-org/tips_and_tricks/tips_and_tricks/effects_everywhere.rst

 .. note:: The split compare button does not work for timeline tracks.

 If you later need to return to track effects in order to edit them again, simply click into the header of the desired track.
-The effect stack widgete **(3)**  will automatically switch to your track effect stack.
+The effect stack widget **(3)**  will automatically switch to your track effect stack.

 Temporarily Disable Track Effects